 11. Wainui Beach

 You'll find no better place to watch the sunrise than on Wainui Beach.
 Majestic green slopes surround the beach where you can find surfers catching the plentiful waves.
 If you aren't up for surfing, you will find plenty of picnic-worthy spots along the stretch and a hiking trail nestled in the dunes.
-Wainui Beach was made for peaceful days where you will have your happiest moments as a backpacker in New Zealand.
+Wainui Beach was made for peaceful days where you will have your happiest moments in New Zealand.

 If you want to check out some more of New Zealands beautiful beaches check out these 8 secret beaches that are well worth a visit!

 Author: Devin is a successful entrepreneur who has enjoyed traveling on a budget with his wife and kids.
-He and his family enjoy backpacking across countries, touring historical sites, and relaxing on the occasional luxury vacation.
+He and his family enjoy travelling across countries, touring historical sites, and relaxing on the occasional luxury vacation.